imagej/imagej.github.io/_pages/Uber-JAR.md

 ---
 {% include warning-box content='We recommend ""against"" using uber-JARs.
 They introduce many problems for downstream consumers.' %}

-{% include develop-menu content='tutorials' %}An **uber-JAR**—also known as a **fat JAR** or **JAR with dependencies**—is a JAR file that contains not only a Java program, but embeds its dependencies as well.
+An **uber-JAR**—also known as a **fat JAR** or **JAR with dependencies**—is a JAR file that contains not only a Java program, but embeds its dependencies as well.
 This means that the JAR functions as an "all-in-one" distribution of the software, without needing any other Java code.
 (You still need a Java runtime, and an underlying operating system, of course.)